openenergymonitor/emonhub/configuration.md

 ## Node configuration

 The 2nd part of the emonhub.conf configuration concerns decoding of RFM12 and RFM69 nodes.
 Here's an example of what this section looks like from the default emonpi emonhub.conf.
-The rest of this readme explains the different parts of node configuration.
+The rest of this readme explains what each line means and how to write your own node decoders or adapt existing decoders for new requirements.

     #######################################################################
     #######################          Nodes          #######################